ozanMSFT/pytorch-wiki/Writing-tests-in-PyTorch-1.8.md

 The OpInfo pattern, described in this section, is the future of testing tensor operations in PyTorch.
 This pattern is intended to make testing tensor operations simpler, since tensor operations have so much in common that writing a test from scratch for each operation would be redundant and exhausting.
 Instead, OpInfos contain metadata that test templates can use to test properties of many operators at once.

 The OpInfo class and every OpInfo is defined in [common_methods_invocations.py](https://github.com/pytorch/pytorch/blob/master/torch/testing/_internal/common_methods_invocations.py).
-The OpInfo class has tensor operation-related metadata like which dtypes the operator supports, and whether it supports inplace gradients or not.
-One of the most important properties of each OpInfo is its `sample_inputs()` function, used to acquire "sample inputs" to the function with different properties.
+The OpInfo class has tensor operation-related metadata like
+- which dtypes the operator supports
+- whether it supports inplace gradients or not.

+One of the most important properties of each OpInfo is its `sample_inputs()` method, used to acquire "sample inputs" to the function with different properties.

 In addition to the OpInfo base class, there are several derived classes with additional structure.
 For example, UnaryUfuncInfo is a specialization of OpInfos for unary universal functions.
 The details of each of these classes is beyond the scope of this section.
 See the documentation in common_methods_invocations.py for details.